nagy-tamas/multihandle/README.md

 # How to develop

-Run `npm run dev` for compiling stuff in watch mode.
+Run `npm run dev` for continuously compiling stuff in watch mode.

 # Making a build

-Run `npm run build` for compiling everyting from scratch.
+Run `npm run build` to compile everything from scratch.